deadbrainviv/cognidream-devenv/test/smoke/Audit.md

 # VS Code Smoke Tests Failures History

-This file contains a history of smoke test failures which could be acognidreamed if particular techniques were used in the test (e.g. binding test elements with HTML5 `data-*` attribute).
+This file contains a history of smoke test failures which could be avoided if particular techniques were used in the test (e.g. binding test elements with HTML5 `data-*` attribute).

 To better understand what can be employed in smoke test to ensure its stability, it is important to understand patterns that led to smoke test breakage.
 This markdown is a result of work on [this issue](https://github.com/microsoft/vscode/issues/27906).